FrogBottom/SpaceExplorationStuff/README.md

 # SpaceExplorationStuff
-Scripts and stuff that I used for Factorio Space Exploration.
+Scripts and stuff that we used for Factorio Space Exploration.
 Spoilers, obviously :)